barcode-history/barcode-history/README.md

 Web link to the latest official specification document for the symbology, if any.

+#### ISO

+Whether or not the symbology has been documented in an ISO standard.

 #### Implementation Link 1

 Web link to a first sample implementation of an encoder and/or decoder for the symbology.